 Why redlining matters

-Redlining allows you to keep track of any changes that have been made so that everyone has access to the most up-to-date version of a document and can easily spot any discrepancies or errors.
+Redlining allows you to keep track of any changes that have been made so that everyone has access to the most up-to-date version of the document and can easily spot any discrepancies or errors.

 It also provides a record that can be used for reference if there are any disagreements about what was said or agreed upon during meetings or discussions.